Chopstick Rules: 4 Mistakes That Make Locals Wince

-Four classic chopstick habits that look completely normal abroad but read as rude—or worse—in Japan.
-Skip these and you're 90% safe at any izakaya, ramen shop, or someone's kitchen table.
+Four chopstick habits that look normal abroad but read as funeral-level rude in Japan.
+Skip them and you're 90% safe at any ramen shop or home table.

 立箸 — Tatebashi (chopsticks standing upright in rice)